 Once the files are successfully uploaded, you will see them displayed on the Add-Ons dashboard.

 As stated previously when you create a new add-on, it will automatically be associated will all new builds for that app.
-If you want to specify older or newer builds or exclude add-ons Alternatively, you can propagate the new Add-on to the existing build versions, so users on older builds can have access to it.
+If you want to specify older or newer builds, or exclude certain add-ons, you can propagate the new add-on to the existing build versions so users on older builds can have access to it.
 In this case please make sure the legacy builds are compatible with new DLC files.

-To support this use, you can use --min-version-code parameter of the upload-add-on command.
+To support this use case, you can use the --min-version-code parameter of the upload-add-on command.

 $ ./ovr-platform-util upload-add-on --app-id <app-id> --app-secret <app-secret> --file <path-to-DLC-file> --sku <Add-on-SKU> --min-version-code 5